eslamesmail-hub/coin-ticker/README.md

 Use Dart to perform asynchronous tasks.
 Networking with the Dart http package.
-APIs are and how to use them to get data from the internet.
+APIs to get data from the internet.
 Parse JSONs using the Dart convert package.
 Passing data forwards and backwards between screens using the Navigator.
 Handling exceptions in Dart using try/catch/throw.